Home

 All the tables in the photo are for a wedding reception later in the evening.
 Great spot for a wedding!
 Just behind the tables is the swimming pool.

-For more information on Coconut Palace in Manila have a look here.
+Go from Coconut Palace Photos to Coconut Palace in Manila for more information, have a look here.

 For further information on other attractions not to be missed in Manila have a look here.